Yetti02/Assessment-01/MAIN/README.md

 Using appropriate input types(eg type="pwd" for password fields.
 Adding basic form validation attributes.
 Adding labels for each input field.
 Adding a checkbox for users to agree to terms and conditions.

+The html code has been styled using css.